11 Baby Steps to Ease Into a Plant-Based Diet

 Change the proportions on your plate

 Instead of having meat with vegetables, have vegetables with meat, says Elizabeth Klodas, MD, a cardiologist in Minneapolis, MN, and chief medical officer of Step One Foods, a company dedicated to helping patients minimize their dependence on medications through strategic dietary changes.
 “This can not only move your closer to a plant-based diet but also reduce your calorie intake,” says Dr. Klodas.
 “That adds up to big results over time: 100 calories per day is 10 pounds in a year.
 “The best part?
 You’re still eating the foods you love but you’re just adjusting the amounts,” she adds.
+(On the go?
+Check out these plant-based fast food options.)

 Add more greens